darrenldl/docfd/README.md

 ## Limitations

-- Docfd cannot handle large collection of documents yet

-    - Docfd right now loads the entire content index into memory, which severely limits how many documents it can handle at a time.

-    - Content index redesign is ongoing to remove this limitation.

 - File auto-reloading is not supported for PDF files, as PDF viewers are invoked in the background via shell.
   It is possible to support this properly